mmarkdown/mmark/README.md

 Next we we only need to generate the HTML: `x := markdown.Render(doc, renderer)`.
 Now `x` contains a `[]byte` with the HTML.

+## Also See

+[Kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629) is another tool to process markdown and output XML2RFC XML.